sathomas/jsDataV.is/src/text/ch2/02-zooming-panning.md

 );
 ```

 When we use `.extend()`, the first parameter (`true`) requests "deep" mode, the second parameter specifies the starting object, and subsequent parameters specify additional objects to merge.
-We're starting with an empty object (`{}`), merging the regular options, and then further merging the axes options for the zoomed chart.
+We're starting with an empty object (`{}`), merging the regular options, and then further merging the axis options for the zoomed chart.

 ### Step 5: Enable the Interaction